siddhant094/SignLanguage/README.md

 #                                      ABOUT Section
-#                       Combining Opposites : Helping Deaf to communicate.
+#                       Combining Opposites : Taking Deaf into conversation.

 American Sign Language (ASL) is the primary language of the deaf community in North America(but not limited to those borders).
 It uses a combination of hand movements, facial expressions, and body posture.